gurappa/Countries-Info/README.md

 1. Two-pane layout for tablets.
 Fragments are modular and Activities/Fragmens combinations are well placed so should be easy.
 2. CoordinatorLayout for details screen.
 3. Adding image transition animation from countries screen to details screen.
-4. Handle no-network scenarios.
+4. Launching maps app onClick Lat-long text field.
-5. Launching maps app onClick Lat-long text field.
+5. Handle no-network scenarios.
 6. Currently app uses different retrofit service instances for each URL, one for Countries API, one for Details API.
-Should be able to use only one retrofit instance by inserting the base url.
+Should use only one instance by just changing the base url.